 • Mountain Day – Lake District, Scafell Pike - 27th April-28th April 2018

 • Welsh, Three Peak Challenge in 24 hours - 11th-13th May 2018

 • Three Peaks Challenge in 24 hours (Ben Nevis, Scafell Pike & Snowdon) - 22nd-25th June 2018

 • Peak over 3000m in the Pyrenees - 19th-26th July 2018

-The remaining pupils were given an application form to take home over the summer and were also told to provide a diary of any exercise they did over the holidays.
-The importance of keeping fit is one of the aims of this project and was emphasised clearly at the start.
-We want the pupils to feel that they have a real goal to keep fit so that they can keep up with the challenge of the stages.
+The project is introduced to years 7 and 8 in the summer term where pupils must complete a gruelling 19 mile walk from school to Wimborne.
+All that complete this walk are then given an application form which must be completed over the summer break.
+They must also provide a record of any fitness they have completed as well.
+The importance of keeping fit is one of the aims of this project and is emphasised clearly at the start.
+We want our students to feel that they have a real goal to keep fit so that they can keep up with the challenge of the stages.

 Those students that hand in their completed application forms and a diary of fitness are then invited to the second stage – Mountain Days in the Peak District.
 This stage gives students the first glimpse of a mountainous environment and really inspires them to complete this stage in order to move on to the next.